Geometry in the entanglement dynamics of the double Jaynes-Cummings model: hyper-sphere shell of the entanglement dynamics

-which is a hypersphere with radius $\sqrt{(2+C_{0}^{2})/2\,}$ in a space where the axis are the concurrences between pairs of {qubits}.
-On the other hand, we can generalize the above inequality to
+which is a hyper-sphere with radius $\sqrt{(2+C_{0}^{2})/2\,}$ in a space where the axes are the concurrences between pairs of {\it qubits}.
+Besides, we can generalize the above inequality to

-which defines a limited region (a hypersphere shell) inside the hypersphere defined by eq.(\ref{des_esfera1}).
-Thus, any curve in a diagram where the axis are concurrences between pairs of {qubits} and the initial state is (\ref{psi_0}) will lie either on the surface or in the interior of the hypersphere shell (\ref{casca_esfera1}).
-So, we can speculate that, in the same way that the curves in the diagrams $C_{ij} \,\mathrm{x}\, C_{ik}$ are projections of curves in $C_{ij} \,\mathrm{x}\, C_{ik}\,\mathrm{x}\, C_{il}$, the surface defined in $C_{ij} \,\mathrm{x}\, C_{ik}\,\mathrm{x}\, C_{il}$ is a projection of the surface of a hypersphere that is in a space of greater dimension.
+which defines a limited region (a hyper-sphere shell) inside the hypersphere defined by eq.(\ref{des_esfera1}).
+Thus, any curve in a diagram where the axes are concurrences between pairs of {\it qubits} and the initial state is (\ref{psi_0}) will lie either on the surface or in the interior of the hypersphere shell (\ref{casca_esfera1}).
+So, we can speculate that, in the same way that curves in diagrams $C_{ij} \,\mathrm{x}\, C_{ik}$ are projections of curves of $C_{ij} \,\mathrm{x}\, C_{ik}\,\mathrm{x}\, C_{il}$, the surface defined in $C_{ij} \,\mathrm{x}\, C_{ik}\,\mathrm{x}\, C_{il}$ is a projection of the surface of a hypersphere that is in a space of greater dimension.